 Dr. Caliendo is Board Certified by the American Board of Surgery as well as the American Board of Colon and Rectal Surgery.
+He serves as the Senior Vice President of the Mount Sinai Health Network, and as Director of Colorectal Surgical Services at South Nassau Community hospital.
 He is a Fellow of both the American College of Surgeons (FACS) and the American Society of Colon and Rectal Surgeons (FASCRS).
 In 2015, Dr. Caliendo completed a Masters program in Health Care Delivery Science from Dartmouth College and Tuck Business School (MHCDS).
 Dr. Caliendo is an Assistant Professor of Surgery at NSLIJ-Hofstra Medical School.
 He has presented research at local and regional colon and rectal surgical society meetings as well as the national meeting of the American Society of Colon and Rectal Surgeons.

 Dr. Caliendo’s practice consists of the treatment of routine and complex disorders of the colon, rectum and anus.
 His areas of interest include laparoscopic and robotic surgery for the treatment of diseases of the colon and rectum as well as a commitment to the value-based improvement of health care delivery by achieving better outcomes.